ivan-brko/GamayunPyUtils/README.md

 def run_gamayun_script_logic(callback)
 ```

-All the script logic should be placed in some function and that function should be given to ```run_gamayun_script_logic``` as argument as this will ensure that all uncought exceptions are cought and reported as errors to Gamayun.
+All the script logic should be placed in some function and that function should be given to ```run_gamayun_script_logic``` as argument as this will ensure that all uncought exceptions are caught and reported as errors to Gamayun.

 So, a job script file should look something like this:
 ```python